How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 Really, Hertzberg says, the risk of getting a respiratory infection from a plane is low.
 "There are very few reports of infectious disease being transmitted on airplanes," she says.

-In the course of her research, Hertzberg's team took over 200 environmental swabs on ten transcontinental US flights, and didn't find a single respiratory virus in the sample (though there was plenty of bacteria).
+In the course of her research, Hertzberg's team took more than 200 environmental swabs on 10 transcontinental U.S. flights and didn't find a single respiratory virus in the sample (though there was plenty of bacteria).

 The air on planes is cleaned with high-efficiency filters, and the circulation system constantly brings in fresh air.
 "In some aspects, the air on a plane is cleaner than what's going on in your office buildings," Hertzberg says.